Coder-X15/DroneCraft_Workshop/README.md

-## Phase 2 : Drone specifications
+## Phase 2 : Drone specifications :
 ------------------

-## Phase 3 : Drone Assembling - Architecture - Programming
+## Phase 3 : Drone Assembling - Architecture - Programming :
 ------------------------

-## Phase 4 : Telemetry , Simulation and flying , career prospects
+## Phase 4 : Telemetry , Simulation and flying , career prospects :
 -----------------------------

 ## Images Related to simulations
 -----------------------------
+* While Doing simulation in different sofwares .
+Add related images and Videos .

 ## Images Related to Drone Bulding .
 ------------------

+* Add your Images while bulding the drone.

 ## Lift -off Videos and Images .
 ----------------------
+* Add the Video while you Flying your Drone .